-However, I another one of the best things to do in Xi’an China is to visit the Tang Palace especially since some of the renovations would have hopefully been completed since the time I visited.
+Another one of the Xi’an best things to do is to visit the Tang Palace.
+Hopefully, the renovations have been completed since the last time I visited.

 In addition, there was a Chinese opera being performed in an outdoor theater at the Tang Palace when I visited.